Strategy15 min read

 What You Get with Business Accounts

-ChatGPT Team/Enterprise and Claude for Business/Enterprise:
+ChatGPT Business/Enterprise and Claude Team/Enterprise:

-• Data Processing Agreement (DPA) included
+• Data Processing Agreement (DPA) through business terms or contract

-• SOC 2 certification
+• Security and compliance documentation, e.g. SOC 2

 • Admin control over users